Category: Fedora (Page 1 of 6)

 Is package management failing Fedora users?

-(For those looking for an rpm rant, sorry, this isn’t it….!)
 Currently there’s a ticket in front of FESCo asking whether or not alternative dependency solvers should be allowed in Fedora’s default install.
 For those who don’t know, the dependency solver is the algorithm which picks the set of packages to install/remove when a user requests something.
 So, for example, if the user asks for Firefox to be installed, the “depsolver” is the thing which figures out which other packages Firefox needs in order to work.
+On occasion, there is more than one possible solution – an obvious example often being language packs; applications usually need at least one language installed, but they don’t care which.

 Read More